AnneSMAL/AndroidAppExample/README.md

 # AndroidAppExample
- Demo App for IG3 students from Henallux
+ Demo App for IG3 students from Henallux by Lisa Trapletti & Anne Smal